lan143/Yuki/README.md

 ====

 Copyright (C) 2012 WoW-Mig <http://www.wow-mig.ru/>
-This file is free software; as a special exception the author gives unlimited permission to copy and/or distribute it, with or without modifications, as long as this notice is preserved.
+This is free software; as a special exception the author gives unlimited permission to copy and/or distribute it, with or without modifications, as long as this notice is preserved.